Rent strike: Communist Party and American Labor Party efforts, 1930s-40s

+United States, 1960s-70s

 Rent strikes spread through the US in response to the chronic neglect of repairs in both urban private and public housing stock.
 The 1960s were characterized by two distinct fronts within the tenant movement: (1) the tenant-student alliance led by Marie Runyon starting in 1961 that, though largely symbolic, generated media traction and political clout for the movement, and (2) a movement of radical Black movement participants led by the Black Panther Party and the Young Lords party who used a direct action approach to bring attention to the failings of the state and encouraged poor New York City neighborhoods to take charge of abandoned properties.
-After the Harlem rent strikes in 1963-4, it became a popular tactic both among students in university towns and public housing tenants who were living in squalid conditions due to lack of funding and racist federal policies.
+After the Harlem rent strikes in 1963–4, it became a popular tactic both among students in university towns and public housing tenants who were living in squalid conditions due to lack of funding and racist federal policies.

+Thorncliffe Park Rent Strike in 2023-2024

+The Thorncliffe Park rent strike, initiated on May 1, 2023, was a response by tenants of buildings 71, 75, and 79 on Thorncliffe Park Drive in Toronto, to what they deemed excessive rent increases imposed by their landlords, Starlight Investments and the Public Sector Pension Investment Board (PSP).
+This mobilization followed a 5.5% increase above the guideline, attributed to renovations in common areas, while problems in the apartments themselves were ignored.
+Despite unsuccessful attempts at dialogue, the tenants have maintained their action to date, paying their rent into a trust held by the Landlord and Tenant Board (LTB) pending a resolution.